Lezhë: Infrastructure

 There are urban buses throughout the city and international and national buses.
 Lezhe has a train station not far from the center.
 The line starts in Durrës and ends in Shkodër.
 It is functional but not frequently.

 The main highway in Lezhe is SH 1, connecting it with Shkodër to the north and the Durrës-Kukës Highway (A1, intersection at Milot) to the south.
 The SH32 connects Lezhe with Shëngjin on the coast.

 Demography

-The population of the municipality of Lezhë at the 2011 census was 65,633, of which 15,510 in the city proper.
+The population of the municipality of Lezhë as of the 2023 census is 51,354, of which 14,687 in the city proper.

 Culture

 The association football club is KS Besëlidhja Lezhë.

-Although primarily concerned with football, KS Besëlidhja also participates in sports such as wrestling and beach volleyball.
+Although primarily concerned with football and basketball, KS Besëlidhja also participates in sports such as wrestling and beach volleyball.

 From 2004 an excavation started around the ancient Acropolis of Lissos and the Skanderbeg Memorial, which revealed Hellenistic, Roman and Early Byzantine buildings, tombs and other findings.